smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

        `-std=c++14` to set the language to C++14.

-    2. Disable copy elision (compiler option `-fno-elide-constructors`) and run the the code in C++14.
-Analyze and explain the result.
-Also, how is the result different from the result anticipated in [Section 2](#2) for the "Without URVO" scenario?
+    2. Disable copy elision (compiler option `-fno-elide-constructors`) and run the code in C++14.
+How is the result different from the result anticipated in [Section 2](#2) for the "Without URVO" scenario?

     3. With copy elision disabled, set the compiler to use C++17 and compare the result with the result from C++14.
 What confirmation does the comparision provide?